HAPPY AS A PIG? AQUATHERM PIPE EXCELS IN TOUGH AGRICULTURAL APPLICATION

 At the Boekhorst Farm in Arkona, Ontario, Mid-Lam Heating & Cooling ran more than 1,500 ft of aquatherm blue® for a heating and cooling system moving 1.2 million Btus in a 64,000 sq ft pig barn.
 In addition to the space heating and cooling, the system also feeds individual heating pads for the sows.
 After all, we did mention that a happy sow is a better sow.

 Mid-Lam Heating & Cooling is a 30-year-old residential and agricultural contracting firm named for its location on the border of Middlesex and Lambton counties in southeastern Ontario.

 Owner Kent McLellan and his team had experience with aquatherm PP-R pipe on previous projects, and he knew immediately that it would be the right choice for this pig farm.
 In fact, he said he never would have considered another option.

 “Black iron pipe not a long-term solution in barns,” McLellan said.
 “There’s too much risk of corrosion.”

 The system design for this project was performed by Brendon Yadu, Technical Sales at Hydronic Solutions Inc., Waterloo, Ontario.
-The design called for 120 13-ft lengths of Aquatherm Blue Pipe SDR 11, 2½-in. at the headers and 4-in. in the mechanical room and the barn itself.
+The design called for 120 13-ft lengths of aquatherm blue SDR 11, 2½-in. at the headers and 4-in. in the mechanical room and the barn itself.

 Other key components of the system included five 399,000 Btu Triangle Tube condensing boilers, a Caleffi low-loss header and mixing valves, and pumps from Wilo.